-4. Goals and Management Recommendations
+4. Management Recommendations

-This watershed study provided an opportunity to consider current conditions in the McLane Creek basin, how future growth and development may impact those conditions, and how alternative management approaches might affect that future.
-The following recommendations for management actions in the McLane Creek basin are based on the basin alternatives analysis outlined above in Section 3, as well as public input and other information described in this report.
-This section outlines seven overarching goals for the basin - these are high-level statements that outline the desired aim of any actions taken.
-The basin goals are grounded in the watershed-scale assessments completed in the Baseline Conditions report and Puget Sound Watershed Characterization project (see Section 2), which both emphasized the need for protection of ecological functions in this basin, as well as in the feedback received during public outreach on the preferences residents and others have for McLane Creek basin remaining a rural area.
+This watershed study provided an opportunity to consider current conditions in the Black Lake basin, how future growth and development may impact those conditions, and how alternative management approaches might affect that future.
+The following recommendations for management actions in the Black Lake basin are based on the basin alternatives analysis outlined above in Section 3, as well as public input and other information described in this report.
+This section outlines four overarching goals for the basin - these are high-level statements that outline the desired aim of any actions taken.
+The basin goals are grounded in the watershed-scale assessments completed in the Baseline Conditions report and Puget Sound Watershed Characterization project, which both emphasized the need for protection and restoration of ecological functions in this basin, as well as in the feedback received during public outreach.
 Associated with each goal are a mix of strategies intended to set the guiding direction for achieving that goal, as well as specific actions that address each strategy.
 Some actions have priority areas for implementation, as identified in the analyses or other planning efforts.
+These actions can be taken on by Thurston County, as well as other local jurisdictions, state and federal agencies, or community organizations.